awf/Coconut/doc/DPS.md

 }
 ```

 And of course, we could use new/delete, or a bump allocator.
-What's more, when the compiler tries to inline vadd in vadd_size, the fact that tmp.data is never accessed allows dead code elimination to remove the call to vadd_blas (remember we're compiling *to* C++, so the semantics are defined by the source language, which has referential transparency, i.e. can make assumptions about side effects).
-Similarly vadd_dps has an inefficient implementation
+What's more, when the compiler tries to inline vadd in `vadd_size`, the fact that tmp.data is never accessed allows dead code elimination to remove the call to `vadd_blas` (remember we're compiling *to* C++, so the semantics are defined by the source language, which has referential transparency, i.e. can make assumptions about side effects).
+Similarly `vadd_dps` has an inefficient implementation

 ```c++
 void vadd_dps(Vector* out, Vector a, Vector b)